 To avoid the accumulation of idle savings as well as the non-letting of real estate assets, the idea is to tax idle wealth by a social levy.
 That would be the opposite of the remuneration of savings by interest rates.

-With this approach, the surplus wealth is taken from the wealthy who do not reinvest their savings in the real economy, and it is distributed to individuals in greatest need.
+With this approach, a portion of the surplus wealth is taken from the wealthy who do not reinvest their savings in the real economy, and it is distributed to individuals in greatest need.

 Mechanically, this approach also encourages the wealthy to lend to the States and the businesses without interest, to avoid the tax, and thus to find an economic utility with the zero rates.